How do I fix illegal operations?

 - How to set the resolution or change the resolution/adapter in Windows 3.x.

 If added hardware has been recently installed onto the computer it is likely that either the hardware is conflicting with other hardware devices on the computer or that the drivers used to install that hardware is causing issues with other hardware or software installed on the computer.
+This is especially true with computer memory upgrades.

 Corruption or problem within Windows